tblnx/ScratchXCollisions/readme.md

 `VSCode` is setup to compile the `.ts` files when saved (after starting the buildtask)

 --- Even afwachten wat er gebeurt wanneer je meer js files maakt of alles aan elkaar plakt.
 Hiermee nog geen ervaring ---

-## Creating a `.sbx` file

-A `ScratchX` project does not use a `.sb` file, but a `.sbx` file.
-Making such a file is not straightforward.
-You have to make ... also for local files.

-Nessary steps, I think:

-- make a local (git)repository
-- create a `GitHub` account
-- clone the local repository to the git remote
-- start using `github pages`
-- clone the `ScratchX` project to `gh-pages`
-- ...